SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/jira/webhook-connection-jira-server.md

 In Sumo Logic, Scheduled Searches and Monitors send alerts to other tools via webhook connections.
 To send alerts from Sumo Logic to Jira Server:

 1. [Create a Webhook Connection](#create-a-webhook-connection).
-1. Use the Webhook Connection as the Alert Type in a [Scheduled Search](../schedule-searches-webhook-connections.md) or the Connection Type in a [Monitor] (../../../../Visualizations-and-Alerts/Alerts/Monitors.md "Monitors").
+1. Use the Webhook Connection as the Alert Type in a [Scheduled Search](../schedule-searches-webhook-connections.md) or the Connection Type in a [Monitor](/docs/alerts/monitors).

 ## Create a Webhook Connection

-You need the **Manage connections** [role capability] (../../../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to create webhook connections.
+You need the **Manage connections** [role capability](../../../users-and-roles/roles/role-capabilities.md) to create webhook connections.

 1. Go to **Manage Data \> Monitoring \> Connections**.
 1. On the **Connections** page click the **+** icon at the top-right of the table.